Casualty series 28: Cast

 Jamie Davis joined the cast in episode nine as Max Walker, a "cool and laid-back" hospital porter.
 Episode 14 features the departures of Salt and Coleman in their respective roles of Sam and Tom.
 Their final episode resolves their relationship as the pair get married before leaving.
 The castings of George Rainsford and Richard Winsor, in the respective roles of Ethan Hardy and Caleb Knight, were announced in September 2013.
 The pair are siblings and join the team as new registrars.
 Ethan debuts in episode 20, followed by Cal in episode 21.
 Davood Ghadami guest stars in two early episodes of the series as gay Iranian asylum seeker Ramin Tehrani.
 Producers noticed "a rather nice chemistry" between Ghadami and Anthony, so when the latter opted to leave his role as Jamie, producers reintroduced Ramin as part of his exit.
 Jamie departs in episode 24.
-Anthony's departure left a opening for a new male nurse.
+Anthony's departure left an opening for a new male nurse.
 Kent wanted to cast Lee Mead, so created a role for him, which the actor accepted.
 Mead's casting in the role of "likeable and popular" staff nurse Ben "Lofty" Chiltern was announced in September 2013.
 He first appears in episode 27.

 On 23 July 2013, it was announced that Amanda Mealing would reprise her role as consultant Connie Beauchamp in the series.
 Mealing had played Connie in the show's spin-off series Holby City for six years until 2010, and had also made appearances in Casualty during crossover events.
 The character is billed as "confident" but "fair" with concern about her reputation and that of the department.
 The actress expressed her excitement at reprising her role, while Kent dubbed Connie "an iconic character".
 Connie returns in episode 31; a specially-filmed trailer was released to promote her return.
 John Michie regularly guest stars as his Holby City character Guy Self from episode 31, as part of Connie's introduction and ongoing story.
 Hazlegrove took a break from her role as Dixie during this series, and returned in the following series.
 Following Dixie's exit, Gemma Atkinson reprised her role as paramedic Tamzin Bayle in episode 38; she had last appeared in series 27.
 Writers used the character's return to explore the relationship between Tamzin and Jeff again.